Back To Being THAT Girl: Amber Rose Slams Haters Hung Up Over Her Forehead Tattoo & Declares She’s Back To Her Regular ‘Hoe Life’

-Amber Rose is back to her old self again she says, after sharing a series of posts to seemingly address the chatter while she took an Instagram hiatus.
+Amber Rose is back to her old self again she says, after sharing a series of Instagram posts.

 Just a few weeks ago, Amber called it quits with the father of her son, Alexander Edwards, in a messy public feud where she alleged he cheated on her an innumerable amount of times with twelve women.
 Amid the public drama, Amber revealed to fans that she took a lengthy hiatus due to the alleged toxicity of her relationship.
 Since the breakup, Amber has returned to Instagram and she’s apparently feeling free and has a lot to say!